ninjaki8/SynthriderzMapUpdateTool/README.md

 # SynthriderzMapUpdateTool
-Synthriders Custom Songs Update CLI Tool
-Console application created with .net 8 that downloads custom beatmaps from synthriderz.com website and uploads it to your headset
+Synthriders Custom Songs Update CLI Tool is a console application created with .net that downloads custom beatmaps from synthriderz.com website and uploads it to your headset

 ## Features
 - Support for devices over ADB connection